jaecoder20/info2180-finalproject/README.md

   - [Continued development](#continued-development)

 ## Overview
 Dolphin CRM is a robust Customer Relationship Management (CRM) system designed to streamline user interactions and facilitate efficient contact management.
-The system incorporates a range of features to ensure a secure, user-friendly, and performant experience.
+The system incorporates various features to ensure a secure, user-friendly, and performant experience.

 ### Features
   - User Authentication:
-    - Enables users to securely log in using their email and password.
+    - Enables users to log in using their email and password securely.
     - Implements PGP sessions for effective user session tracking.

   - User Management:
-    - Admins have the capability to add new users, ensuring a controlled and authorized user base.
+    - Admins can add new users, ensuring a controlled and authorized user base.
     - Enforces password security through regex expressions and employs hashing for secure storage in the database.
     - Implements a role-based access control (RBAC) system, distinguishing between admin and member roles.